pytorch/torchchat/README.md

 [skip default]: end

 ### Server
-**Note: This feature is still in progress and not all endpoints are working ATM**
+**Note: This feature is still a work in progress and not all endpoints are working**

 <details>